 Structured Marketing and Informational Content with Documents

-Within the Crystallize App, click the Catalogue button on the left side of the screen.
+Once you have the necessary access, open the Crystallize App and click the Catalogue button on the left side of the screen.
 From here, click either the Document button in the center of the screen or the Create+ button at the bottom.
 You can also bring up the command palette with CTRL+K or ⌘+K and type “Create Item,” then select the Document option.

 Here, you’ll see all of the document shapes that have been defined within your tenant.
 Click on a shape to see all of its components, or use the Expand all shapes toggle to view all components for every shape.